paintingofblue/discord-telegram-chat-bridge/README.md

-# Discord to Telegram bridge
+# Discord Telegram bridge
 File to bridge chat between Discord and Telegram.
-This allows users to send messages & attatchments in a server, and for the message to also be sent in a Telegram group.
+This allows users to send messages & attatchments in a server, and for the message to also be sent in a Telegram group, & vice versa.

 # Supported
 * Discord > Telegram (messages & attatchments)